davidbody/polk-city-tax-base/pitch/index.md

 ## What's a healthy mix of property classes?

 Cities use tax revenue to provide essential services such as police and fire protection, roads, water and sewer to their residents.
-They also provide amenenties such as parks, libraries, and sports facilities.
+They also provide amenities such as parks, libraries, and sports facilities.

 A tax base with a healthy mix of residential and non-residential property can mean more revenue available for amenities for two reasons: